daniel-furman/daniel-furman.github.io/content/_index.md

 - An app for surf crowds prediction via computer vision and ML.
 - OSS for Kaggle competitions and my data science blog.
-- A proof of impact blockchain for the Eco Action Network.

 ## Research: